Your experience of NHS services

-Anyone can complain about NHS services or treatment they have received, or if they have been affected by the actions or decisions of an NHS organisation, or primary care practitioner.
-If you are unable to complain yourself, someone can act on your behalf with your written consent.
+Anyone can complain about NHS services or treatment they have received or if they have been affected by the actions or decisions of an NHS organisation or primary care practitioner.
+If you are unable to complain yourself, someone can act on your behalf with your consent.

 When should I make a complaint?

-A complaint should be made within 12 months from the date it occurred or when it came to your attention.
-In some cases if there is good reason why you could not complain sooner and it is still possible to investigate your complaint, it may be possible to waive the time limit.
+A complaint should be made within 12 months from the date the issue occurred or when it came to your attention.

 What happens if my complaint involves a number of different organisations?